AntonyLeons/blog.leons.dev/_posts/2019-04-06-better-banking.md

 get £5 for signing up after your first transaction using this [link](https://join.monzo.com/r/m4oo8cy "Get £5").

 So if anything go [get £5](https://join.monzo.com/r/m4oo8cy "Get £5") even if I haven't sold you the idea.

+But if you wanna read more head over to their website [monzo.com](https://monzo.com/).